 The market-basket model of data is used to describe a common form of many-many relationship between 2 kinds of objects.
 On the one hand, we have items, and on the other, we have baskets.
 Each basket consists of a set of items (an item-set), and usually we assume that the number of items in a basket is small — much smaller than the total number of items.
 The number of baskets is usually assumed to be very large, bigger than what can fit in main memory.
 The data is assumed to be represented in a file consisting of a sequence of baskets.
 In terms of the distributed file system, the baskets are the objects of the file, and each basket is of type “set of items.”

-Thus, one of the major families of techniques for characterizing data based on this market-basket model is the discovery of frequent itemsets, which are basically sets of items that appear in many baskets.
+Thus, one of the major families of data mining techniques for characterizing data based on this market-basket model is the discovery of frequent itemsets, which are basically sets of items that appear in many baskets.
 The original application of the market-basket model was in the analysis of true market baskets.
 That is, supermarkets and chain stores record the contents of every market basket brought to the register for checkout.
 Here the items are the different products that the store sells, and the baskets are the sets of items in a single market basket.
 However, the same model can be used to mine many other kinds of data, such as:

 Related concepts: Let items be words, and let baskets be documents (webpages, blogs, tweets).
 A basket / document contains those items / words that are present in the document.
 If we look for sets of words that appear together in many documents, the sets will be dominated by the most common words (stop words).
 There, even though the intent was to find snippets that talked about cats and dogs, the stop words “and” and “a” were prominent among the frequent item sets.
 However, if we ignore all the most common words, then we would hope to find among the frequent pairs some pairs of words that represent a joint concept.